Nick Aldis: National Wrestling Alliance (2017–2022)

 On 23 September 2017, Aldis made his debut for Championship Wrestling from Hollywood, defeating Will Roode.
-Immediately following the match Aldis set forth a challenge to Tim Storm for the NWA Worlds Heavyweight Championship.
+Immediately following the match Aldis set forth a challenge to Tim Storm for the NWA World's Heavyweight Championship.
 That match took place on 12 November and saw Storm retain the title; this was the first title match under the new NWA regime headed by Billy Corgan.
-Although many other wrestlers were vying for a shot at the title, Aldis kept demanding a rematch due to what he perceived to be an unfair finish wherein Storm pushed off the bottom rope to make the pin.
 On 9 December, Aldis defeated Storm in a rematch at Cage of Death 19 to become the new NWA World Heavyweight Champion, making him the second British-born champion after Gary Steele.
 The same evening, retired NWA star Austin Idol made a surprise return to professional wrestling as Aldis' corner and spokesman.

 Now working as a solidly "tweener" character, Aldis' primary angle was that of a traveling champion who actively accepts all challengers in a bid to raise the profile of the title and bring back some of its lost prestige.
 His first major story as champion was known as "The Aldis Crusade," a self-imposed mission to undertake twenty title defences over the course of sixty days across three continents in the spring of 2018, concluding with a title defence against Colt Cabana in Wenzhou, China.
 That summer, Billy Corgan made an announcement at the All In press conference, naming Cody Rhodes as the new challenger for the title at the 1 September event.
 To promote the match, Aldis wrestled two matches in Ring of Honor: on 24 May 2018 he and Mark Haskins were defeated by The Young Bucks, and at Honor For All, Aldis would successfully retained the NWA World Championship against Flip Gordon.
 On 1 September 2018, Aldis lost the title to Cody at All In.